isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Flame Violet.md

 <section>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/Episcia_JacChua.jpg">
 	<p>The Flame Violets are a fast growing, herbaceous creeping shrub with runners that produce plantlets.
-It has velvety and patterned leaves, often with a copper tinge.
-It has trumpet-shaped flowers that are bright red and furry in texture, usually blooming for two to three days.</p>
+It has velvety and patterned leaves, often with a copper tinge.Its trumpet-shaped flowers are bright red and furry in texture, usually blooming for two to three days.</p>
 	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> flower, Flame Violets are great for <a href="/page-index/housekeeping/good-corridor-gardening-practices/">corridor</a>, indoor, or shady gardens.
 Different cultivars have different leaf and flower colours.
 Due to its creeping nature, it looks beautiful in hanging baskets.
 It is also suitable for terrariums.</p>
 	 <br>
 </section>